Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ## Quickstart with Docker
 0. See [Docker_installation_Section.md](Docker_installation_Section.md) for an in-depth explanation, or [Quick_Docker_start.bash](Quick_Docker_start.bash) for a quick start.
    - Note Consider checking:
+     - [Dockerfile](Dockerfile) contains all the instructions need to assemble a container.
      - [start.sh](start.sh) for Quick single agent.
      - [start-multi-agent-cluster.sh](start-multi-agent-cluster.sh) for Quick cluster start for multi-agent, 1 server, 5 clients running.
      - [main.py](main.py) for executing a python script in the container.